-Ubuntu Edge unveiled as part of Indiegogo project, can dual boot Ubuntu and AndroidAlex Wagner - Deputy Managing Editor, News Desk
+Ubuntu Edge unveiled as part of Indiegogo project, can dual boot Ubuntu and AndroidAlex Wagner - Editorial Director of News and Content

 Canonical today announced Ubuntu Edge, a new smartphone that will be the focus of the company's new Indiegogo funding campaign.
 The project aims to create a device that dual boots the Ubuntu phone OS and Android and can also be hooked up to a monitor and transformed into a full-on Ubuntu PC.

 The Ubuntu Edge project seeks to gain a total of $32 million before the end of August 21.
 There are several contribution tiers available, ranging from a $20 "Founder" that will place the backer's name on the Ubuntu Edge Founders page all the way up to an $80,000 "Enterprise 100 Bundle" that includes 100 Edge units and online support.

 The two levels that most folks will probably be interested in are the $600 "For One Day Only" tier and the $830 "Ubuntu Edge" level, both of which will get buyers an Edge smartphone and placement on the Ubuntu Edge Founders page.
 The Ubuntu Edge is slated to ship in May 2014.